 2. How Long Does That First SSDI Payment Take?

 Six months after your SSDI application date is the soonest you’ll get your first Missouri disability check.
-The SSA takes 3-5 months to process each SSDI application for Missouri disability.
+The SSA takes 3-5 months to process each SSDI application.
 Federal law enforces a mandatory five-month waiting period before anyone gets SSDI payments.
 If you’re out of work that long before you apply, it won’t affect your claim.
-Having a lawyer file your SSDI application makes you nearly 3x more likely to get Missouri disability benefits.
-Plus, Missouri disability attorneys all work on contingency.
-That means you won’t pay any legal fees until after your SSDI claim’s approved.
-SSDI claims for Missouri disability benefits currently take 407 days to process, on average.
+Having a Missouri disability lawyer file your SSDI application makes you nearly 3x more likely to get benefits.
+Plus, all Missouri disability attorneys work on contingency.
+That means you won’t pay any legal fees unless the SSA awards you benefits.

 You’ll possibly wait years for your first Missouri disability check if you apply without a lawyer.
 If denied, you have 60 days to appeal that decision in writing.
 The first appeal step is reconsideration, and it takes about 100 days total to finish.
-Only 2% of SSDI applicants get approved for Missouri disability during this step.
-Your second appeal means scheduling a hearing before an Administrative Law Judge (ALJ).
-The SSDI program approves about 11% of Missouri disability applicants at this stage.
-However, you’ll wait at least 10 months for an appeals court date in Creve Coeur.
-Columbia residents, on the other hand, wait an average 14 months for their ALJ hearing date.
+Only 2% of SSDI applicants get benefits during this step.
+To appeal again, you must schedule a hearing before an Administrative Law Judge (ALJ).
+The SSDI program approves about 11% of claims at this stage.
+However, you’ll wait at least 13 months for an appeals court date in Springfield.
+St. Louis appeals hearing court dates take 11 months to arrive in 2023.

 3. How Much SSDI Money Do Most Missouri Disability Claimants Get?

-The highest payment you can get if your SSDI application’s approved is $3,345 per month.
-To get that much, you must earn at least $130,000 annually for a decade before becoming disabled.
-The average SSDI payment for disabled workers nationwide is $1,358/month in 2022.
+The highest payment you can get from the SSDI program is $3,627 per month.
+To get that much, you must earn at least $147,000 every year for a decade before you apply for benefits.
+The average monthly SSDI payment for disabled workers across the U.S. is $1,483 in 2023.
 Your payment amount should equal about 40% of your average monthly paycheck earned over a 35-year work history.
-An annual cost-of-living-adjustment (COLA) increase gives everyone a monthly raise in certain years.
+An annual Cost-Of-Living-Adjustment (COLA) increase gives everyone a monthly raise in certain years.

 4. Are Monthly SSDI Payments Permanent?

 An approved SSDI claim won’t give you permanent benefits.
-Instead, the SSA must confirm your disabling condition hasn’t gotten better once every 3-7 years.
+Instead, the SSA must confirm your health hasn’t improved once every 3-7 years.
 The agency requires you to pass a disability update check to keep your monthly payments.
-This will continue up until your 65th birthday.
-After that, SSDI automatically converts into regular Social Security retirement.
+This will continue up until your 67th birthday.
+After that, SSDI automatically converts into regular Social Security.
 Your pay amount won’t change, and there’s no paperwork to complete.
-But if the SSA decides you’re not disabled before you turn 65, they’ll stop paying your benefits immediately.
+But if the SSA decides you can work again before you turn 67, then they’ll stop your SSDI payments immediately.

 SSI: How to Apply, Qualify & Average Payment Amounts

 The second program that provides Missouri disability benefits is called SSI.
-It’s designed to help blind or disabled working-age Americans and those aged 65 or older make ends meet.
-The federal government’s general tax fund pays for the SSI program’s Missouri disability benefits.
+It’s designed to help blind or disabled people and those aged 65 or older make ends meet.
+The federal government’s general tax fund pays for SSI benefits.
 So, SSI doesn’t depend on the Social Security trust fund’s money.
 However, SSI does screen Missouri disability applicants to ensure they have very low income and few resources.
-Below, we’ll explain the SSI program’s eligibility requirements and Missouri disability pay amounts.
+Below, we’ll explain SSI eligibility rules and pay amounts.

 1. SSI Must Confirm You’re Disabled, Blind or at Least 65 Years Old Before Approval

 If you wait until you’re at least 65 to apply for SSI, go ahead and skip this section.
-Otherwise, you’ll need to pass a DDS medical exam to qualify for Missouri disability benefits.
-Your age alone makes you eligible under the SSI program’s medical requirements.
-Anyone aged 65 and up need only worry about passing the SSI program’s financial eligibility rules.
+Otherwise, you’ll need to pass a consultative exam to qualify for Missouri disability benefits.
+Anyone aged 65 and up need only worry about meeting the income and asset limits for SSI.

 2. SSI Requires That All Missouri Disability Applicants Have Very Low Income and Almost No Resources to Qualify

-You need less than $1,350 in monthly income and few resources to qualify for the SSI program’s Missouri disability benefits.
-“Monthly income” means any money you get from any source, not just paychecks from working.
+You need less than $1,470 in monthly income and few resources to qualify for the SSI program’s Missouri disability benefits.
+“Monthly income” means money you get from any source, not just wages from working.
 Child support, alimony, earned interest, SNAP, TANF, etc. all count towards your monthly income.
 Next, the SSI program looks at your bank account balance.
-You need less than $2,000 to meet the SSI program’s asset limit rules.
+You need less than $2,000 to qualify for SSI.
 But other things you own and can easily sell for cash will also count against you, too.
 This includes any jewelry, stocks, bonds, lottery tickets, etc. Things the SSI program won’t count towards your $2,000 asset limit include:

-- Your house and the land it sits on (for homeowners only)
+• Your house and the land it sits on (if you own it)

 Couples filing SSI claims for Missouri disability have slightly different income and asset limit amounts.
-You both need less than $3,000 in assets and $1,350 in monthly income combined in order to qualify for SSI.
+You both need less than $3,000 in assets and $1,470 in monthly income total in order to qualify for SSI.

-The SSI program’s monthly Missouri disability payments are also subject to an annual Cost-of-Living-Adjustment (COLA).
-Any year the SSA approves a COLA increase, they’ll announce that SSI payment change in October or November.
-Once your SSI claim’s approved, you still need to pass a disability update every 3-7 years.
-If you can’t pass these updates, the SSI program stops your payments.
-Once you turn 65, though, you never have to pass another SSI disability update.
-As long as you meet the SSI program’s financial requirements, your monthly Missouri disability checks keep coming in.
+The SSI program’s monthly Missouri disability payments are also subject to an annual COLA.
+Any year the SSA approves a COLA increase, they’ll announce that SSI payment change in October.
+Once your SSI payments begin, you still need to pass a disability update every 3-7 years.
+If you can’t pass, then your payments will stop.
+Once you turn 65, though, you never have to pass another update.
+As long as you meet SSI’s income limits, your monthly checks keep coming in.

 Do Any Temporary or Short-Term Disability Benefits Exist?